 One last meal in Mexicali before we head home.
 Again we ordered way too much food.
 The server spoke a little English and asked me twice if we were taking the leftovers.
 The first time I simply said no. The second time I tried to explain we were about to make a border crossing, and … Continue reading Restaurante China House, Mexicali

-It’s Sunday morning, so we’re heading to Mass at the Cathedral.
-We’re a little early thanks to light traffic in Mexicali this time of the day.
-I have six bars of 4G service here because we’re literally a couple hundred feet from the U.S. You can see the border fence in the photo below.
-The … Continue reading Catedral Nuestra Señora de Guadalupe, Mexicali
+It’s Sunday morning, so we’re heading to Mass at the Cathedral of Our Lady of Guadalupe in Mexicali.
+We’re a little early thanks to light traffic this time of the day.
+I have six bars of 4G service here because we’re literally a couple hundred feet from the U.S. You can see the border fence … Continue reading Sunday Mass, Catedral Nuestra Señora de Guadalupe, Mexicali

 Earlier today we enjoyed our first ever Mexican Cantonese meal.
 We had pollo mongol — a chicken dish with peppers and peanuts — and pork chow mein.
 No complaints about the food, except that we could have ordered half as much.